 By climate change our coffee beans find themselves threatened –

-The heat is oppressive, and there’s no drying season.
+The heat’s oppressive, and there’s no drying season.

-Thank God for our new technology, our innovations –
+Thank God for our new technology, for our innovations –

 Our flavors metagrobolizing, with messes left to mourn.

-Our science and planning were to control imperfect fate,
+Our science and our planning were to control imperfect fate,

 (An oxymoron worth recognizing before it’s too late?)

-If your leaps, however magical, dumped you on your face,
+If your leaps, however magical, keep dumping you on your face,

 Facades, leaping and magic might lose some of their taste.

 And careful readers might my wisdom call into question,

 And thus stumble quite precisely upon my suggestion.

 — Poem and still life by William Eaton

 § In response to: The race to save coffee: America’s favorite beverage is under attack from climate change and other woes.
 Science may offer a solution.”
 By Caitlin Dewey, The Washington Post, October 19, 2017.
 From the story: